MIDS-scaling-up/v2/week05/hw/README.md

 docker build -t tensorflow -f Dockerfile.tx2-4.2_b158-py3 .
 ```

-### Running TensorFlow for Poets
+### TensorFlow for Poets
-We will generally follow the [Tensorflow for Poets lab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) at the Google CodeLabs.
+In this section, we will generally follow the [Tensorflow for Poets lab](https://codelabs.developers.google.com/codelabs/tensorflow-for-poets/#0) at the Google CodeLabs.

 Notes: